Fish and Shellfish Poisoning

 Reef fish from the tropical and subtropical waters of the West Indies, the Pacific

 Ocean, and the Indian Ocean pose the greatest threat.
 Cases have been reported in

-the United States in Hawaii, Guam, Puerto Rico, U.S. Virgin Islands, and Florida.
+the U.S. in Hawaii, Guam, Puerto Rico, U.S. Virgin Islands, and Florida.
+A few isolated

-A few isolated cases of ciguatera poisoning have even been noted along the eastern
+cases of ciguatera poisoning have even been noted along the eastern seaboard of the